Speiger/Primitive-Collections/README.md

 ![build](https://github.com/Speiger/Primitive-Collections/actions/workflows/build_validator.yml/badge.svg)
 ![Latest Release](https://jitpack.io/v/Speiger/Primitive-Collections.svg)

 # Primitive-Collections

-This is a Simple Primitive Collections Library i started as a hobby Project.
-It is based on Java's Collection Library and FastUtil.
+This is a Simple Primitive Collections Library aimed to outperform Java's Collection Library and FastUtil.
-But its focus is a different one.
+Both in Performance and Quality of Life Features.

+## Benchmarks
+Benchmarks can be found here: [Click Me](https://github.com/Speiger/Primitive-Collections-Benchmarks/tree/master)

+## Special Features
+[Here](features.md) you find a set of features added to Primitive Collections.
+These are designed to improve performance or to provide Quality of Life.

 ## Main Features:
 - ArrayLists / LinkedLists / CopyOnWriteLists